 In the summer of 2012, I launched WhichWayNC, a mobile-optimized news site about political issues important to North Carolina residents, with a small group of students at Reese News Lab.
 The site explored how North Carolina’s changing politics were playing out in the community.
 The project took an experimental look at content creation for mobile devices.

 As part of a week of content focusing on the North Carolina education system, I conducted research, created the storyboard and produced this motion graphic.
 The video, which was released on the site and across social media, compares what the total amount of money cut from the 2012-2013 North Carolina public school system budget, $190 million, could have been spent on.

 In partnership with Meg Wrather, I worked with our client liaison at Edthena, an organization bringing feedback for teachers online, to identify the needs of this advertisement video.
 Meg and I wrote the script and storyboarded the video.
-We split the design and animation tasks before combining the pieces, adding music and directing the audio voiceover.
-We built in time for reviews with the client.
+We split the design and animation tasks before combining the pieces, adding music, and directing the audio voiceover.
+We also managed the review process with our client.